AdoriZahard/hi3er/docs/index.md

 ![Is this too lewd lmao](https://elysian-realm.vercel.app/valkyries/palatinus-equinox.webp)

-### <p align="center">-- Equinox Severance Build 7D</p>
+### <p align="center">-- Equinox Severance Build</p>

 !!! note
-    Updated to 6.1.
+    Updated to 6.3.
 This build is far stronger, superior and easier compared to Gallop build.

->   Boss to be chosen: Husk, then Aponia or Vill-V.
+>   Boss to be chosen: Husk Mysticism, then Aponia or Vill-V.

 ####<p align="center">Setup</p>